 An Integral Part of Optimizing Your Chemical Reaction Processes

 The Chemical Reaction Engineering Module is useful for engineers and scientists working for example within the chemical, process, electric power, pharmaceutical, polymer, and food industries where material transport and chemical reaction are integral to the process you are working with.
 It provides tools to study all facets of these applications: from test tube studies in a lab, to an overhaul of a chemical reactor in the middle of a plant.
-Your chemical kinetics can be intrinsically simulated in controlled environments to accurately describe your chemical kinetics using built-in features for parameter estimation and comparison to experimental data.
+Your chemical kinetics can be intrinsically simulated in controlled environments to accurately describe your chemical kinetics using built-in features, when combined with the Optimization Module, for parameter estimation and comparison to experimental data.
 From here, the Chemical Reaction Engineering Module provides a number of pre-defined reactor types for more involved studies:

 - Batch and Semibatch Reactors

 - Plug Flow Reactors